 6. Avoid Penalties and Stay Compliant

-Ignoring mandatory registration can lead to notices, interest, and hefty penalties (up to 100% of tax due in some cases).
-Registering proactively keeps you safe and lets you concentrate on business growth rather than legal worries.
+Ignoring mandatory registration can lead to notices, interest, and penalties, which may amount to up to 100% of the tax due in cases of non-registration.
+Registering proactively helps businesses stay compliant and focus on growth rather than legal issues.

 Recent changes under GST have focused on simplifying compliance, improving refund timelines, and strengthening digital processing on the portal.
 These system-level improvements have made GST registration more appealing, as businesses now experience smoother workflows, better cash flow management, and a more taxpayer-friendly compliance environment.